Last Updated on 22 February 2020 by Eric Bretscher

 - Some modern wind generators can’t be disconnected at all under load, or their charge controller will be destroyed by the resulting voltage surge.

 - Some, but not all, MPPT charge controllers can fail from an output voltage spike if disconnected under (heavy) load.
+Good quality units use buck stages implementing cycle-by-cycle limiting and can in fact regulate their output even under no load.

 - Alternators nearly always fail with considerable damage to the rectifiers and regulator if disconnected under load.
 Interrupting the current causes a collapse of the magnetic field in the stator, which induces an intense surge, sometimes in excess of 100V.